Table of Contents

 Border reopening: Who can travel to Iceland for leisure?

 These travelers will be exempted from border measures such as having to undergo prior COVID-19 PCR testing, screening, and quarantine.
-View the announcement made by the Icelandic government regarding this new exemption here.
+Click here for more information.

 Can I still enter Iceland if I do not qualify for these exemptions?